Year 10 & 11 Curriculum

-At the start of Year 10 (age 14-15), students at The New School begin courses leading to GCSE and IGCSE examinations, which are taken at the end of Year 11 (age 15-16).
-GCSE (General Certificate of Secondary Education) and IGCSE (International General Certificate of Secondary Education) examinations are set by Pearson and Cambridge Examining boards for which The New School is an official centre.
-They mark the end of compulsory schooling in England and are a natural continuation of courses in Years 7, 8 and 9 which are specifically designed as a foundation for GCSE and IGCSE courses.
+At the start of Year 10 (age 14-15), students at The New School begin courses leading to GCSE and iGCSE examinations, which are taken at the end of Year 11 (age 15-16).
+They are a natural continuation of courses in Years 7, 8 and 9 which are specifically designed as a foundation for GCSE and iGCSE courses.
 These exams prepare students for further academic work, including progression to ‘A’ level (Advanced level in Year 12/13) study.
-GCSE and IGCSE qualifications are recognised by academic institutions and employers around the world.
+GCSE and iGCSE qualifications are recognised by academic institutions and employers around the world.

-Five or more ‘A*-C’ (9-6) grades are normally required for entry into Year 12.
-Students wishing to continue studying a subject at ‘A’ level should have achieved a minimum of a ‘A’ (8 or 7) grade at GCSE / IGCSE in that subject.
-‘A’ levels are the gold standard for university entrance.
+Five or more grades 6 -9 are normally required for entry into Year 12.
+Students wishing to continue studying a subject at ‘A’ level should have achieved a minimum of a grade 6 at GCSE / iGCSE in that subject.

 Helping students find their future